JoseEspinosa/JoseEspinosa.github.io/_publications/2018-01-01-time-course.md

 in a transient disruption of the feeding behavior and the circadian feeding rhytmicity.
 Strikingly, compulsive‐like eating behavior is triggered immediately after exposure to both high‐fat food and chocolate‐mixture diet, well before any changes in body weight could be observed.
-We propose these changes as behavioral biomarkers of prodromal states of obesity that could allow early intervention..
+We propose these changes as behavioral biomarkers of prodromal states of obesity that could allow early intervention.